 NetSpot is available on computers running macOS and Windows, and it can quickly reveal areas of channel interference and discover signal weak spots.
 NetSpot supports all modern wireless encryption protocols and works over any 802.11 network.

 NetSpot can measure signal strength and find nearby wireless networks that could be causing interference in two distinct ways.
-The Discover Mode instantly takes a snapshot of all networks within range, displaying the name, signal strength, encryption, and channel of every network it finds.
+The Inspector Mode instantly takes a snapshot of all networks within range, displaying the name, signal strength, encryption, and channel of every network it finds.
 This mode is perfect for a quick assessment of a wireless network signal strength in one location.
 It can also reveal which channels are most busy and which are unoccupied.

 The second mode, called Survey, measures signal strength throughout an area.
 Users can upload their own area maps and map every square feet step by step.
 NetSpot then visualizes all the gathered data, creating a complete heatmap of the entire area.
 The Survey mode can easily reveal places with weak signal, often near appliances and electric wires, and hint at the ideal location for a wireless extender.